 - and various combinations of all the above

-Don’t kid yourself that YOU can see it’s clear.
+Don’t kid yourself that you can see it’s clear.
 Just stop for the piddling two or three seconds it will take to make sure it’s safe and don’t be a smart aleck.
-Every boy (or girl) racer in the country thinks they know best – until they become one of the statistics they have been sneering at.
+Every boy (or girl) racer in the country thinks they know best – unfortunately some of them appear to be ADIs – until they become one of the statistics they have been sneering at.

-I failed my test for not using the handbrake at a normal junction
+I failed my test for not using the parking brake at a normal junction

 Again, I wasn’t there, but something else must have happened to attract the serious fault.
 Most likely, you rolled backwards or forwards when you shouldn’t have, or perhaps something was happening behind you (a pedestrian walking, for example) whom you could have rolled into.

 If you genuinely didn’t roll and nothing else was happening to warrant using the parking brake then you have been treated unfairly.
 Proving that would be extremely difficult though.